oentoro/woocommerce-gateway-finpay/README.md

 ### Description

-This plugin will allow secure online payment on your WooCommerce store.
+This plugin will allow secure online payment on your WooCommerce store, support both block checkout (new checkout system of woocommerce) and classic checkout!

 Finpay-WooCommerce is official plugin from [Finpay](https://hub.finpay.id).
 Finpay is an online payment gateway.
 We strive to make payments simple & secure for both the merchant and customers.
 Support various online payment channel.